frnmst/automated-tasks/docs/scripts.rst

 ~~~~~~~

 I use this script to block IP addresses by country for inbound ports on a server.
-This is particularly useful, for example, to avoid bruteforce SSH attacks.

 Examples
 ~~~~~~~~

+I use this script essentially to avoid bruteforce SSH attacks.
-One of my usecases is to use a remote scanner with SANE:
+However, since I use a remote scanner with SANE, some extra steps are required to make things work:

 1. open tcp and udp ports 6566
 2. ``# echo "options nf_conntrack nf_conntrack_helper=1" > /etc/modprobe.d/nf_conntrack.conf``